 Our team of hygienists have the experience and credentials you should look for when considering a new dentist for your regular checkups and dental hygiene.

-Dedicated to life-long learning, Dr. Nikki has averaged 70 continuing education credit hours (per licensing period) throughout her career; the minimum requirements for the state of California are 50 continuing education credit hours per licensing period!
+Dedicated to life-long learning, our team has averaged 70 continuing education credit hours (per licensing period) throughout their careers; the minimum requirements for the state of California are 50 continuing education credit hours per licensing period!

 “Never thought I could say that I had a great time at the dentist.
 Once again thanks for changing my perspective on dentists.
 Would recommend this place to anyone.”

-Dr. Nikki Ancona, with a high-tech dental office located in Montclair, is always educated and informed on the latest and greatest dental technologies and trends.
+Montclair Plaza Dental Group, with a high-tech dental office, is always educated and informed on the latest and greatest dental technologies and trends.

 Dental Checkups & Cleanings